Cho Oyu Summmit Success

 We believe there is no point in moving to a higher elevation unless climbers feel good where they are.
 Given this, we take the time needed early in the trip to establish a sound base of acclimatization.

-The most experienced climbing Sherpa on the mountain (most with between 10 and 17 summits of Everest) these climbing Sherpa are able to move our gear and supplies up and down the mountain so you don’t have to.
+We employ the most experienced climbing Sherpa on the mountain (most with between 10 and 17 summits of Everest).
+These climbing Sherpa are able to move our gear and supplies up and down the mountain so you don’t have to.
 They are also great friends and comrades on the mountain.
 In the Himalayas, our Sherpa team most often takes the lead in fixing the climbing routes for summit day and during the climb.

 A permanent Base Camp is established for the duration of the expedition.